tamilzh2018/kode-kloud-test/terraform Kode Kloud Test.md

 The Nautilus DevOps team is strategizing the migration of a portion of their infrastructure to the AWS cloud.
 Recognizing the scale of this undertaking, they have opted to approach the migration in incremental steps rather than as a single massive transition.
 To achieve this, they have segmented large tasks into smaller, more manageable units.
 This granular approach enables the team to execute the migration in gradual phases, ensuring smoother implementation and minimizing disruption to ongoing operations.
 By breaking down the migration into smaller tasks, the Nautilus DevOps team can systematically progress through each stage, allowing for better control, risk mitigation, and optimization of resources throughout the migration process.
+Usage: terraform [global options] <subcommand> [args]

+The available commands for execution are listed below.
+The primary workflow commands are given first, followed by less common or more advanced commands.

+Main commands:
+  init          Prepare your working directory for other commands validate      Check whether the configuration is valid plan          Show changes required by the current configuration apply         Create or update infrastructure destroy       Destroy previously-created infrastructure

+All other commands:
+  console       Try Terraform expressions at an interactive command prompt fmt           Reformat your configuration in the standard style force-unlock  Release a stuck lock on the current workspace get           Install or upgrade remote Terraform modules graph         Generate a Graphviz graph of the steps in an operation import        Associate existing infrastructure with a Terraform resource login         Obtain and save credentials for a remote host logout        Remove locally-stored credentials for a remote host metadata      Metadata related commands modules       Show all declared modules in a working directory output        Show output values from your root module providers     Show the providers required for this configuration refresh       Update the state to match remote systems show          Show the current state or a saved plan state         Advanced state management taint         Mark a resource instance as not fully functional test          Execute integration tests for Terraform modules untaint       Remove the 'tainted' state from a resource instance version       Show the current Terraform version workspace     Workspace management

+Global options (use these before the subcommand, if any):
+  -chdir=DIR    Switch to a different working directory before executing the
+                given subcommand.
+  -help         Show this help output, or the help for a specified subcommand.
+  -version      An alias for the "version" subcommand.

 1. **Create Key Pair Using Terraform**